On completion of this module students will:

 be aware of the current research strategies in the industrial sector that exploit microbial bioprocesses to over-produce many medically and economically important compounds

-appreciate that individual bacterial cells can communicate and regulate their physiology using signalling molecules
+appreciate that individual bacteria cells can communicate and regulate their physiology using signalling molecules

 appreciate the methods used for studying heterogenous bacterial populations.